 Our Story

-In my first year of university, my friends and I would zip around the city on our electric skateboards.
-It was an incredible way to get around—fast, fun, and efficient.
-But there was one major problem: communicating with other road users.
-We had no easy way to signal when we were turning or slowing down, and with no proper safety lights available on the market, riding at night could be risky.
+In my first year of university, my friends and I used to zip around the city on our electric skateboards.
+It was such a good way to get around - fast, fun, and just easy.
+But there was one big problem... communicating with other road users.
+We had no real way to signal when we were turning or slowing down, and there weren’t any proper safety lights on the market.
+Riding at night especially could feel a bit sketchy.

 Pxle was born.